h0uter/situational-graph/README.md

 # ፨ Behavior-Oriented Situational Graph ፨
-This is a Python library for online task discovery with mobile robots, it uses exploration, perception and a novel datastructute based on situational affordances to build an actionable environment representation, the *behavior-oriented situational graph*.
+This is a Python library for online task discovery with mobile robots, it uses exploration, perception and a novel datastructure based on situational affordances to build an actionable environment representation, the *behavior-oriented situational graph*.
 The framework can easily be extended with new behaviors, new situations and new mission objectives.